Gulebakavali Katha: Production

 Gulebakavali Katha is the second Telugu film to be based on the folk tale Gulebakavali from the Arabian folk tale collection One Thousand and One Nights, following a 1938 film titled Gulebakavali.
 It was produced by N. Trivikrama Rao under National Art Theaters, and directed by N. T. Rama Rao.
 This was Rama Rao's second directorial venture after Sita Rama Kalyanam (1961); however, as with that film, he did not bill himself as director in the opening credits.
 The writer of the original story was not credited; instead, Trivikrama Rao was credited under "kathasekarana" (collecting the story).
-In addition to directing, Rama Rao starred as the male lead Vijay.
+In addition to directing, Rama Rao starred as the male lead Vijaya.
 He cast two female leads: Jamuna as the trickster dice player Yuktimati; and actress G. Varalakshmi's niece Nagarathna as princess Bakavali, this being her acting debut.
 Nagarathna had only two dialogues, one of which was "Nanna".
 Ravikant Nagaich was hired as cinematographer, K. Narasimha Rao for art direction, and S. P. S. Veerappa and G. Siva Murthy for editing.

 Soundtrack

 Music composers Joseph and Vijaya Krishna Murthy made their debut with this film, as did lyricist C. Narayana Reddy.
 The film's most popular songs were "Nannu Dhochukonduvate", "Kalala Alalapai", "Unnadi Chebuta" and "Madana Sundara Naa Doraa".
+The song "Nanna Dochukovante" is based on Abheri raga.